lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

          - The API Usage page for this Task

-..         `Guidance for the See Also Section  <instruc_template.forTasks.html#seealso>`_ .
+`Guidance for the See Also Section  <instruc_template.forTasks.html#seealso>`_ .

 Configuration
 =============

-.. - This section describes the task’s configurations defined in the task class’s associated configuration class.
+.. - This section will be autofilled -- it describes the task’s configurations defined in the task class’s associated configuration class.
 It will be split into 2  natural subsections, as below.

 Retargetable Subtasks
 ---------------------

 ..
-This section does not need filling in by hand as in this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).
+This section will be autofilled also -- the content is filled in from docstrings in the code itself, not in this reST document (see Guidance Doc for details).

-..
-(Wonder if i need to specify any of the below since we're not filling this in by hand..)

 .. - For these subtasks, a table will be shown with 3 columns:

 ..  - Subtask name
 ..  - Default target
 ..  - Description of what it does

-.. - Ultimately, the parameter type will link to a documentation topic for that type (such as a class’s API reference).

-..
-(For the sfp pages, these links were all stubs)

-.. `Guidance for the Retargetable Subtasks Subsection  <instruc_template.forTasks.html#retarg>`_ .
+`Details about the Retargetable Subtasks Subsection  <instruc_template.forTasks.html#retarg>`_ .

 Parameters
 ----------

 ..
-This section does not need filling in by hand as in this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).
+This section will be autofilled also -- the content is filled in from docstrings in the code itself, not in this reST document (see Guidance Doc for details).

 ..
 Here, configuration parameters will be displayed in a table with the following fields: